-The 2016 Placemaking Leadership Forum took place on September 14–17th at the Sheraton Wall Centre in Vancouver, Canada, where rare and glorious weather set the scene for an informative and energetic week.
+The Placemaking Leadership Forum took place on September 14–17th as part of Placemaking Week 2016 at the Sheraton Wall Centre in Vancouver, Canada, where rare and glorious weather set the scene for an informative and energetic week.

 Over 500 attendees and speakers from all over the world piled into Downtown Vancouver for a series of tours, workshops, talks and side events, aimed at envisioning a place-led future for cities by leveraging the convergence of a range of global issues—from health and sustainability, to innovation and equity—in public space.

 The Placemaking Leadership Forum built upon the work of PPS’s Placemaking Leadership Council and the international Future of Places conference series, and shared the stage with PPS partner Pro Walk / Pro Bike / Pro Place as part of the first ever Placemaking Week.
 Altogether, over 1,500 people joined us for this week-long groundbreaking gathering of placemakers, policymakers, and other allied professionals.